Moving to Canada: How Much Does It Cost?

 Do keep in mind that as a US citizen, your income is still subject to U.S. income tax regardless of where you reside (and they’ll come to find you…).
 Therefore, it’s important to understand the tax implications of a US citizen moving to Canada.

 Working in Canada

 How hard is it to find a job in Canada?
-In many cases it’s no easier or harder than back home.
+In many cases, it’s no easier or harder than back home.
 As we mentioned before, you’ll need a work permit in order to legally work in Canada.
-In case you’re planning on moving to Canada without a specific job, you’ll need to apply for the open work permit.
+In case you’re planning on moving to Canada without a specific job, you’ll need to apply for an open work permit.